Hit hard by the AMT? Here are 7 ways to avoid it, or least reduce how much you owe

 2. Contribute to your 401(k) or 403(b)

 If you contribute to a traditional 401(k) or 403(b) plan, you’re saving for retirement with pre-tax dollars, so it’s as if that money comes right off the top of your income, reducing your total taxable income.
 That’s great news for reducing or eliminating your AMT liability.
-You can do the same with a SIMPLE IRA, too.
+You can do the same with a SIMPLE IRA, too, if your employer offers one.

-By reducing taxable income through retirement contributions, you’re making two smart moves.
+By reducing your taxable income with retirement contributions, you’re making two smart moves.

-4. Create tax-free income with a Roth IRA
+4. Create future tax-free income with a Roth IRA or a health savings account

 You may be able to move some of your income-generating assets inside the Roth or roll over a retirement plan into a Roth IRA.
 Higher earners may have to use a backdoor Roth IRA.